ICJIA/researchhub-docs/docs/auth-guide/README.md

 <StaffOnly />

-This guide is meant for ICJIA staff members who author and manage contents on _ICJIA Reseasrch Hub_.
+This guide is meant for ICJIA staff members who author and manage contents on _ICJIA Research Hub_.

 ## Contents